St. George, Wright County, Missouri

 Unincorporated community in Missouri, U.S.

 St. George is an unincorporated community in central Wright County, in the U.S. state of Missouri.
-The community is located on St. George Road, just southwest of Missouri Route H and four miles east of Manes.
+The community is located on St. George Road, just southwest of Missouri Route H and four miles west of Manes.
 The site is in Hillhouse Hollow, a tributary of the Gasconade River.

 History

 A post office called Saint George was in operation from 1872 until 1958.
 The community has the name of the local St. George family.